schuchard/kevinschuchard.com-2023/src/pages/blog/2019-04-18-http-interceptor.md

 ## Interceptor order

-Interceptors pass requests through in the order that they're [provided](https://angular.io/guide/http#provide-the-interceptor) in, `[A,B,C]`.
+Interceptors pass requests through in the order that they're [provided](https://angular.io/guide/http#provide-the-interceptor), `[A,B,C]`.
 The following "barrel" example gathers interceptors to later be provided in their declared order.

 > requests will flow in A->B->C and responses will flow out C->B->A.